siphonjs/siphon/README.md

 # Siphon
-Siphonjs is an easy-to-use data extraction library for Nodejs designed to work at scale.
+Siphonjs is an easy-to-use data extraction library for Node.js designed to work at scale.

 ## Features